cloudmesh-community/book/chapters/container/docker-fs.md

-As an example, the following command creates a service and deploy it to the swarm cluster, if the port is in use the port `9001` used in the command can be changed to an available port
+As an example, the following command creates a service and deploy it to the swarm cluster, if the port is in use the port `9001` used in the command can be changed to an available port.

-:o: Fugang check the command

 ```bash
 $ docker service create --name notebook_test -p 9001:8888 \